|Date||Monday 6th September to Friday 10th September 2021|

 - The start and end of each half will be indicated by a siren controlled by Tournament Operations.
 A half can only end when the ball is dead (penalties and rips are NOT dead ball) and when a restart is not required by law.

 - Open weight in Girls, Boys and Mixed Divisions.

 - Teams to provide their own first aid kit and ice.

 - 2 x rectangular boxes measuring approx. 5 metres long x 2 metres wide have been painted on all fields on one side of the field, on each side of the halfway line.
 One box is for each team.
 These boxes are called “Technical Zones” and are the only areas where the coaches, managers, reserves, medical personnel and water carriers of each team must be positioned during their game.
-No other personnel is permitted in this area during the game.
+No other personnel are permitted in this area during the game.

 - There is to be NO coaching of players by anyone located within these technical zones during the game.

 - There is to be no roaming of the touch line by any coach, manager, reserve, medical personnel or water carrier during the game.